Azure/AvereSDK/docs/azure_reference.md

 --create \
 --cluster-name "name" --admin-password "password" \
 --instance-type "type" --node-cache-size "size" \
---azure-role avere-cluster  \
+--azure-role avere-cluster-custom  \
 --storage-account "account_name"
 ```

-If you exclude the role name in the create command, vfxt.py attempts to create a default role for the cluster (similar to the one in the example above); however, if the vfxt.py user does not have sufficient permissions to create the role, the cluster creation will fail.
+If you exclude the role name in the create command, vfxt.py uses the default role, [Avere Operator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#avere-operator).
+If the vfxt.py user does not have sufficient permissions to create the role, the cluster creation will fail.